ahmad-fahrudin/golang-fiber-starter/README.md

 }
 ```

-Fiber provides a custom error struct using `fiber.NewError()`, where you can specify a response code and a message.
-This error can then be returned from any part of your code, and Fiber's `ErrorHandler` will automatically catch it.

-For example, if you are trying to retrieve a user from the database but the user is not found, and you want to return a 404 error, the code might look like this:
+For example, if you are trying to retrieve a user from the database but the user is not found:

 ```go
 func (s *userService) GetUserByID(c *fiber.Ctx, id string) {